-For more than 50 years, the Conservancy of Southwest Florida has been a leading environmental advocacy organization dedicated to protecting the water, land, wildlife and future of our five-county area.
+For nearly 60 years, the Conservancy of Southwest Florida has been a leading environmental advocacy organization dedicated to protecting the water, land, wildlife and future of our five-county area.
 To do that, the Conservancy uses the synergy of four teams to meet this mission.

 Science & Research

 Conducting research to enhance our understanding of wildlife populations and the biological communities on which they depend.

 Working to ensure our region's leaders have the proper tools to make informed decisions about the future of Southwest Florida.

 From Pre-K through gray, the Environmental Education team teaches all ages about our environment and our impact.

 To protect Southwest Florida's unique natural environment and quality of life...now and forever.